Rescla/css-tutorial/00-getting-started/readme.md

 While watchers are good for file changes, they do not automatically pick up new files when they are added.
 So you will have to restart gulp by pressing CTRL+C, Y and starting gulp again if you add new files.

+Also, .css files are not watched in this tutorial project.
+So just edit the scss file instead.
+The tutorials relating to css files have modified watchers, so they work properly.

 ### Git Archive
 Want to easily share the project with someone else?
 Use the following command to generate a zip:
 ```
 git archive --format=zip -o css-tutorial.zip HEAD
 ```
+If you want to include generated files and your solutions, check ``.gitignore`` and comment out the relevant lines.

 For more info about git archive: https://git-scm.com/docs/git-archive

 ### Git Checkout
-Want to quicky reset a folder to its last committed state, throwing away all changes?
+Want to quickly reset a folder to its last committed state, throwing away all changes?
 Use the following command:
 ```
 git checkout ./
 ```